-Before launch, the user-facing app was prepopulated with data from each research project, including its payroll numbers.
-Post-launch, Researchers can, and allows researchers now add their data remotely with the same ease of any mobile app.
-As data continues to be collected, the Power BI dashboard allows Purdue staff to easily see the impact of COVID-19’s disruptions by project in real time, enabling the institution to efficiently respond to federal agency questions and meet the criteria for project extensions or additional funding.
+Before launch, the Power BI dashboard was pre-populated with existing data from each research project, including its payroll numbers.
+Post launch, as data continues to be submitted by researchers, the dashboard allows leadership to easily see the impact of COVID-19’s disruptions in real time.
+That enables its research teams to efficiently respond to federal agency questions and quickly meet the criteria for project extensions or additional funding.

 Theresa Mayer, executive vice president for research and partnership at Purdue, immediately saw the results.
 “At this point, we have more than 1,100 faculty members on campus using the tool, and it is allowing us to get a clearer picture of how the COVID-19 event has affected our research programs,” she said in a news release.
 “Until now, we have not been able to quantify impact at the research project level this efficiently.
 The program also allows researchers to indicate which researchers were reassigned to work on specific COVID-19 research projects so those efforts can be understood as well.”